OfficeDev/Office-IT-Pro-Deployment-Scripts/Create-TelemetryEnvironment/README_Deploy-OfficeTelemetry.md

 ####Create a GPO on the Domain Controller

-A Group Policy can be set to enable Agent uploading and logging on computers in the domain.
-If computers in the domain have Office versions older than 2013 only the GPO will be created.
+A Group Policy can be set to enable Telemetry Agent uploading and logging on computers in the domain.
+If computers in the domain have versions of Office older than 2013 only the GPO will be created.

-1. From the Domain Controller open a PowerShell console.
+1. From the Domain Controller open a PowerShell console as an administrator.

-          From the Run dialog type PowerShell
+          From the Run dialog type PowerShell, right click, and choose Run as Administrator.

 2. Change the directory to the location where the PowerShell Script is saved.